 • Salt-free Softeners

-This system uses potassium chloride to counteract the hardness of water.
+This system uses potassium chloride to counteract the hardness of the water.
 Many homeowners prefer this system because it results in a salt-free taste.
-Salt-free softeners called descalers, feature salt-free softeners to counteract the buildup of scale.
+Salt-free softeners called descalers feature salt-free softeners to counteract the buildup of scale.
 But the minerals remain, and that can be problematic if you have very hard water.

 Salt-free softeners don’t remove calcium and magnesium, so they don’t soften the water.
 They work by conditioning the water.
 The system runs the water through catalytic media that converts minerals to crystals that don’t adhere to surfaces.
 Hardness readings of 10 grains per gallon will remain the same after conversion because the hardness is still there but rendered inert.